Abhay04gupta/Hunar_chatbot/README.md

 5. **Audio Playback**: Provides an audio response to the user.

 ### Project Structure
-- `app.py`: Flask application file that sets up the server, processes incoming audio files, and serves responses.
+- `main.py`: Flask application file that sets up the server, processes incoming audio files, and serves responses.
-- `notebook.ipynb`: Jupyter Notebook for testing the pipeline with individual audio files and direct model interactions.
+- `Chatbot_using_Whisper.ipynb`: Jupyter Notebook for testing the pipeline with individual audio files and direct model interactions.
 - `static` and `templates`: Contain HTML and CSS for the app's user interface.

 ### Installation